Black Walnut Burl being cut up into slabs for future creations. That was one huge and loud chainsaw.

 Another method and perhaps a very important one, is we create furniture that will last for generations.
 You are assured that your special heirloom piece is built strong and long lasting and not something that will be disposed of in a landfill.

 THE CARVING PROCESS

-As stated on our vessel and sculpture page, all our pieces are carved.
+As stated above, all our pieces are carved.
 Scott first starts with the chainsaw to remove a bulk of the wood and start the design.
 Then grinders do all the various shaping.
 Below are pictures of some pieces during the process.